DR JANE FREEMAN

 MBBS, FRACP, FRCPA, MPhil, MAppSc, BA

-Dr Jane Freeman studied Medicine at the University of Sydney, graduating in 2001 with her MBBS.
+Dr Jane Freeman studied Medicine at the University of Sydney, graduating with an MBBS in 2001.
 During this time, she also obtained a Bachelor of Arts, majoring in Philosophy.

 From 2001, she worked at the Royal North Shore Hospital, completing her internship and residency.
-During this period she obtained post-graduate degrees in Philosophy, studying in the ethics of research and in neuroscience with research on chronic pain modelling.
+During this period she obtained post-graduate degrees in Philosophy, studying the ethics of research, and in neuroscience, with research on chronic pain modelling.